tfasz/fuzznotes.github.io/content/about.md

 comments = false
 +++

-I'm a software engineer, tech enthusiast, and like to spend time outside when I'm not working on projects.
+I'm a software engineer and tech enthusiast.
+When I'm not working on projects, you can usually find me spending time outside.

 I've learned a lot from others sharing content online over the last 3 decades and am hopeful this site could be useful to others.